Labfolder - Migrating from a Previous Installation

 General Recommendations

-Installing it in the same VM is possible, but removing old installation data and components is not supported by Labforward.
+Installing it in the same VM is possible, but Labforward does not support removing old installation data and components.

 It is possible to connect to any database external to the new Kubernetes cluster, including the previous installation database.
 In this case, only part of the migration process is required, as explained below.